jonashackt/crossplane-aws-azure/README.md

 https://docs.crossplane.io/knowledge-base/guides/troubleshoot/

 > Per Kubernetes convention, Crossplane keeps errors close to the place they happen.
-This means that if your claim is not becoming ready due to an issue with your Composition or with a composed resource you’ll need to “follow the references” to find out why.
-Your claim will only tell you that the XR is not yet ready.
+This means that if your xr is not becoming ready due to an issue with your Composition or with a composed resource you’ll need to “follow the references” to find out why.
+Your xr will only tell you that the XR is not yet ready.

 The docs also tell us what they mean by "follow the references":

-* Find your XR by running `kubectl describe <claim-kind> <claim-metadata.name>` and look for its “Resource Ref” (aka `spec.resourceRef`).
+* Find your XR by running `kubectl describe <xr-kind> <xr-metadata.name>` and look for its “Resource Ref” (aka `spec.resourceRef`).
 * Run `kubectl describe` on your XR.
 This is where you’ll find out about issues with the Composition you’re using, if any.
 * If there are no issues but your XR doesn’t seem to be becoming ready, take a look for the “Resource Refs” (or `spec.resourceRefs`) to find your composed resources.
 * Run `kubectl describe` on each referenced composed resource to determine whether it is ready and what issues, if any, it is encountering.